 - Not be misleading to the public.
 For example, if you run a dry cleaner, your business name shouldn’t be “New Company Construction.”

 But how do you make a name distinguishable?
 Fortunately, the state provides some guidelines.
-According to California Code Section 21005.5, a name is considered distinguishable only if “contains one or more different letters or numerals or has a different sequence of the same letters or numerals that is plainly recognizable by means of sight by the Secretary of State.”
+According to California Code Section 21005.5, a name is considered distinguishable only if it “contains one or more different letters or numerals or has a different sequence of the same letters or numerals that is plainly recognizable by means of sight by the Secretary of State.”
 This means that changes in capitalization, punctuation, articles, entity type identifiers, and/or spacing are not enough to distinguish one name from another.

 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 Need a clever way to distinguish your name?
 Try using a unique spelling, rearranging the words, finding a synonym, or adding/subtracting a word.
 This way, your name will be distinguishable without changing it completely.